-Details of the consultation procedures [will be] set out in Section [5].
+Details of the public consultation procedures conducted are set out in Section 5

-A brief review of the North Wales Region, its character and economy is given in Appendix [2]
+A brief review of the North Wales Region, its character and economy is given in Appendix 2

 Finally a broad statistical analysis such as that now presented is not capable of reflecting important subtleties in the market, for example the availability of large quantities of Pre Carboniferous sandstone without significant environmental constraints may be of limited value to a major market say 100 km distant without rail connections.
 Different types of aggregate source are not necessarily interchangeable, or, if they are used as an alternative, they may have higher intrinsic environmental costs (see Primary Aggregates - End Uses).